choose GitHub Copilot

 aivo keys add

-With aivo, you can easily connect to Ollama and use models from your local machine or its cloud service.
-If the model is not present, aivo asks to pull it first before use.
+Connect to Ollama for models on your machine or its cloud service.
+If a model isn't present, aivo asks to pull it before use.

 # choose Ollama